amcginlay/eks-demos/doc/15-aws-load-balancer-controller/README.md

 kubectl -n kube-system get deployment aws-load-balancer-controller
 ```

-As a proof of concept we will implement a single load balancer that is capable of forwarding traffic to two distinct NodePort-enabled services.
-We already have one for `EKS_APP`.
-Let us now create one for the single nginx instance

---------------- TODO ----------------

 Start by re-implementing what we had in the previous section - a single load balancer forwarding all traffic to one deployment via its service.
 This time will be creating an Application Load Balancer (ALB).
 ```bash